bekk/funksjonell-frontend/day3/README.md

 Do you remember that we used reducers in day 2? https://github.com/bekk/funksjonell-frontend/tree/master/day2#reduce Back then we used it to calculate a sum of Oscars.
 In Redux we are using reducers to update the state and store it as one JavaScript object.

+Here is one an example of a reducer that we will work with today.

 ```javascript

 const gameReducer = (state = initialStateGame, action) => {